 Even after spending the better part of night standing in a queue and luckily or unluckily landing at the first spot when the forest department staff began the distributing permissions for safari, much time was lost in waiting for the guide to turn up while we waited in the jeep.
 We should have been on Route no. 1 assigned for our jeep, at six in the morning at the least.
 The morning twilight had brightened up fast and I had my apprehensions of missing the lion family who as the sun rose higher, would take refuge in the deeper, cooler and denser part of the forest.

-We on the other hand came across a golden jackal at the water-hole, few nilgais (bluebulls) and herds and herds of chital (spotted deer) with one curious young one straying much closer to our jeep.
+It wasn’t a complete wasteof time though.
+We did come across a golden jackal at the water-hole, few nilgais (bluebulls) and herds and herds of chital (spotted deer) with one curious young one straying much closer to our jeep.

 The rising sun filtering through the deciduous forest did nothing for our dampened spirits.
 Disheartened, as we made our way back to the park entrance, the jeep driver and guide signalled us to be quiet, for their trained ears had heard a low grunt.
 Our hopes raised we promptly held our breath to strain our ears as well and sure enough were rewarded with another growl.
 The king of the jungle was however nowhere to be seen.
 After a good ten minute of patient wait, the guide deduced that the chances of lion heading back towards an open area were rare.
 The driver also was concerned about the time taken for safari exceeding its limit.